duongmngo/getting-started-with-kubernetes/README.md

     - ...
 - PersistentVolume, PersistentVolumeClaim provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed
 ## Horizontal Pod Autoscaler
+- The Horizontal Pod Autoscaler is an API resource in the Kubernetes autoscaling API group.
+The current stable version, which only includes support for CPU autoscaling, can be found in the autoscaling/v1 API version.
+- The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment or replica set based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics).
+- kubectl autoscale rc foo --min=2 --max=5 --cpu-percent=80

 ## Network
 - ClusterIp